Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Results

 Fig.~\ref{fig:log_log} plots Bob's receiver's performance vs.~transmission duration $T$.
-Bob uses $\vec{t}$ to estimate bits only in the pulse locations that Alice uses for transmission, per sparse coding described in Section \ref{subsec:sysmodel}.
-We report the decoding error probability $p_{e,\mathrm{bsc}}^{(b)}$ estimated by averaging over $N=150$ trials using the right ordinate of Fig.~\ref{fig:log_log}.
-We observe that $p_{e,\mathrm{bsc}}^{(b)}\approx 0.455$ throughout our experiments.
-Using the left ordinate we report the corresponding estimate of the total number of transmissible covert bits $B_{\rm bsc}(n)$ using the equality in \eqref{eq:tp}.
-Fitting a line with slope of one-half to the log-log plot results in the coefficient of determination $R^2=0.91$, indicating the SRL-scaling that we expect.
+Bob uses $\vec{t}$ to estimate bits only at the pulse locations Alice uses for transmission, per the sparse coding described in Section \ref{subsec:sysmodel}.
+We report the estimates of the total number of transmissible covert bits $B_{\rm bsc}(n)$ by averaging over $N=\N$ trials using the equality in \eqref{eq:tp}.
+Per Section \ref{subsec:exp_design}, Alice either follows the SRL or does not.
+We fit lines with slopes of either one-half or unity to the corresponding log-log plot results.
+We calculate the coefficient of determination $R^2$, which is the proportion of the variation in $B_{\rm bsc}(n)$ explained by the square-root or linear dependence on $T$ \cite[Ch.~1.3]{draper98regression}.
+Our values of $R^2>0.99$ indicate the scaling results that we anticipate.
+While careless Alice can transmit significantly more bits, this makes her detectable, as discussed next.